sqisiii/availability-compass/README.md

 In the Results section, you can sort the results any way you want, and there is a link to the trip itself if you want to book it.

+And if you don't want to go blind, there is Dark Theme support too!
+Just go to Settings page.

 ## Implementation Details

 This is a WPF Vertically Sliced application which follows the MVVM pattern.
 It uses the CommunityToolkit.MVVM package so